Glossary - Ingredients

 Storage to prevent food loss

-Yellowtail can be stored in the refrigerator for 2-3 days, or in the freezer for about 2 weeks.
+Yellowtail can be stored in the refrigerator for 2 to 3 days, or in the freezer for about 2 weeks.
 However, the flavor will deteriorate if the fat oxidizes, so it is best to choose fresh fish, store them in the refrigerator, and use them up as soon as possible.
 Seasoning with soy sauce before storing will prevent the buri from drying out and oxidizing, and will prevent the flavor from deteriorating.

 Trivia